-They city does treat a small fraction of right of way trees for EAB, and it is my understanding that homeowners whose trees have been treated by the city are notified when this happens.
-While city ash trees number in the tens of thousands, it is my understanding that the number of trees treated by the city number only in the thousands.
+They city has been treating many right of way trees for EAB, and it is my understanding that homeowners whose trees have been treated by the city are notified when this happens.
+A good assumption is that while the city will be treating many city ash trees in the initial phases of the threat to slow wave of damage, it will not be practical for these treatments to continue throughout the duration of the threat.

 Some streets do not have uniform sidewalk spaces.
 In instances where one is uncertain whether a tree is on city property or not, a call can be made to 402-441-7847.
 City Forestry has a database from which they can provide the right of way measurement for your street measured in feet.
 One can then measure one half of the figure provided from the center of the street to determine the homeowner/city boundary.
 (Sidewalks are 4 feet wide, and the right of way line is commonly, but not always, another 4 feet closer to your home.
 Older neighborhoods have more exceptions to this trend than new ones.)
 For instance, some streets have unequal measurements from the center to each side.